Lake Sammamish State Park: Natural history

 The area that now contains both the state park and the city of Issaquah has a long history of human use, dating back to the earliest settlements by resident native tribes.
 The descendants of the Snoqualmie, Sammamish, and Duwamish people fished, hunted, and gathered plants such as camas from the mixed prairie and coniferous old-growth forest that grew in the Issaquah creek valley.
-The old-growth forest extended all the way to the edge of the southern shores of Lake Sammamish.
+The old-growth forest extended to the edge of the southern shores of Lake Sammamish.

-Beginning in the 1860s, foreign hunters, miners, and settlers began to come over the hill from the area now known as Bellevue, and up the Sammamish River valley to the fertile open areas stretching from today's Kenmore, Bothell, and Redmond.
-Archeological studies have identified trees on the bottom of Lake Sammamish dating back over 1100 years that are there because of seismic activity and land slides.
+Beginning in the 1860s, foreign hunters, miners, and settlers began to come over the hill from the area now known as Bellevue, and up the Sammamish River valley to the open fertile regions stretching from today's Kenmore, Bothell, and Redmond.
+Archeological studies have identified trees on the bottom of Lake Sammamish dating back over 1100 years that are there because of seismic activity and landslides.
 Similar slides occurred in Lake Washington around the same time.
-The condition of the lake and its surrounding forest most likely remained relatively unchanged from the time of the land slides until the late 1800s when European/American explorers found the valley.
+The condition of the lake and its surrounding forest most likely remained relatively unchanged from the time of the landslides until the late 1800s when European/American explorers found the valley.

 Because Lake Washington was 11 ft higher in the 1860s than it is today, and Lake Sammamish was 2–4 ft lower than it is today, it was possible to slowly drive a steamer up the winding course of the Sammamish River from Lake Washington to Lake Sammamish.
-The northeast end of Lake Washington extended all the way to the Bothell/Woodinville area.
+The northeast end of Lake Washington extended to the Bothell/Woodinville area.
 Early efforts to exploit this passage between Issaquah and Lake Washington for commercial purposes, primarily the shipment of coal from the mines in Issaquah, failed because it was so slow, shallow, and winding.

 The area known today as the Park and the City of Issaquah experienced rapid development during the latter part of the 1800s.
 The old-growth forest, including massive cedars and firs from the area of the park, was cut and floated down to sawmills at the north end of the lake, and soon the hop farms as well as dairy farms moved into the cleared areas further leveling the area and burning out the great stumps.
 Further up Issaquah and Tibbets Creeks, miners moved in and soon the Issaquah area was known for its coal mines.
-The town developed to support the logging, hunting, farming and mining.
-Roads and railroads, and land clearing for the homes, businesses, and farms soon changed the area dramatically.
+The town was developed to support logging, hunting, farming, and mining.
+Roads and railroads, and land clearing for homes, businesses, and farms soon changed the area dramatically.

 Little or no deliberate reforestation took place so the forests grew back as a mixture of deciduous trees with far fewer native, coniferous forest species remaining.
 When the big trees were removed, they were quickly replaced by short-lived cottonwoods and big leaf maples we see today.